Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 **deciding when to look at the experiment results** (and choose to ship or shut down).
 If you look at results too early, you might not have enough statistical power to detect a treatment effect even if it exists.
-If you look at reasults too late, then you've wasted time.
+If you look at results too late, then you've wasted time.

 :::danger